 To be clear – I’m not suggesting that when you encounter a problem, your first reaction should always be to ask for help.
 Self-reliance, resourcefulness, and creative problem-solving are important skills to hone.

 But when you run into a snowdrift, ask for a damn shovel.

 Study after study has proven that asking for help actually makes people like you more.
 I can tell you from first-hand experience that it’s usually more cost-effective and efficient.
 And as I mentioned above, people often even enjoy helping.
 But none of these are the biggest reason why you should do it.

-Ask for help, because it will prove to you, over and over and over again, that there are remarkably good people in this world.
+Ask for help.
+It will prove to you, over and over and over again, that there are remarkably good people in this world.